Disclaimer: If you are thinking about hurting yourself or believe someone you know may be, call the Samaritans on 1800-599-0019 now.

 Often, survivors feel guilt and shame, believing they are failures because they couldn’t prevent the suicide.
 The pain from guessing what might have been is so great, it can grow into profound depression, anger, and resentment.
 Support groups are critical for individuals and families, especially married couples and surviving children.
 Trauma ripples through families, and because people are unequipped to handle such loss, suicide can precipitate divorce and other issues.
 Therefore, there must be openness and support from knowledgeable caregivers.

 One of the best ways to help process grief and guard your family is by attending a support group.
 I recommend GriefShare, a Christian group that offers the support of other survivors, guidance in the grief process, and help in learning to rely on God.
-To find out more, go to www.griefshare.org – groups are available across the UK and Ireland.
+To find out more, go to www.griefshare.org.

 Organisations for suicide survivors may be able to direct you to other support groups in your area.
 Certainly, they can send helpful materials and information.